meetkabeershah/meetkabeershah.github.io/_posts/2016-6-30-what-is-silverlight.md

 Recently, I was learning about `Silverlight` for a project.
 Here is what I'm keeping for future reference:

 # Silverlight 5
 A Microsoft platform for developing and deploying Rich internet applications.
-Right now, it's considered as a depreceated technology.
+Right now, it's a **depreceated** technology.
 Runs as a browser plugin.
 Supports .NET languages like `C#` and `VB.NET`, `IronPython` and `IronRuby` using DLR (Dynamic Language Runtime).